climateengine/requests-iap2/README.md

     client_oauth_client_id="something_else.apps.googleusercontent.com",  # "Desktop" client
     client_oauth_client_secret="client_secret_key",  # "Desktop" client secret
-    server_oauth_client_id="something.apps.googleusercontent.com",  # optional, "Web" client created by IAP use_adc=False,  # optional, set to True if running in GCP (Vertex AI, AI Platform, etc.)
+    server_oauth_client_id="something.apps.googleusercontent.com",  # optional, "Web" client created by IAP use_adc=False,  # optional, set to True to use ADC instead of user credentials oob=False,  # optional, set to True if running in a headless environment or cannot run a webserver (e.g. on Vertex AI) )
-)

 # Use the session to make requests